Maud Cuney Hare: Marriage

 Maud's mother, Adelina Dowdy Cuney, died on October 1, 1895, of tuberculosis. her father died on March 3, 1898, of the same disease, which at the time was considered incurable, as antibiotics had not been discovered.
 Later that year, Maud married J. Frank McKinley, a doctor 20 years her senior, who like Maud was of mixed race.

 The McKinleys moved to Chicago, where Dr. McKinley insisted upon "passing" as Spanish-American.
 When their daughter Vera was born in 1900, her birth certificate identified her as Spanish-American.
 Maud, who had been brought up to assert her black heritage, found the deception painful.
 For a time, she hid her identity as her husband demanded, compensating by working in the settlement movement at the African Methodist Episcopal Institutional Church of Chicago.
 Eventually she left her husband, taking her baby daughter and returning to Texas.
 She obtained a teaching job at Prairie View Agricultural and Mechanical College, an historically black college.
 McKinley filed for divorce in 1902.
-Maud returned to Chicago for a highly visible custody battle that resulted in the court awarding custody of their daughter to her husband, which was typical of the era.
+Maud returned to Chicago for a highly visible custody battle that resulted in the court awarding custody of their daughter to her husband, as was typical of the era.

 After the divorce, Maud returned to Boston.
 She married William Parker Hare on August 10, 1904, and from then on used the joint last name "Cuney Hare".
 The couple settled at 43 Sheridan Street, Jamaica Plain.
 Their house is marked by a Bostonian Society plaque, as part of the Boston Women's Heritage Trail.
 In 1906, Maud gained access to her daughter during the summer months, but Vera died in 1908.

 Cuney Hare was politically active, and was among the first women to join the Niagara Movement in 1907, an organization founded against segregation.
 It was a predecessor to the National Association for the Advancement of Colored People (NAACP), founded in 1909.
-Throughout her career as a teacher, performer, and musicologist, Cuney-Hare believed her work contributed to the "racial uplift" of her people.
+Throughout her career as a teacher, performer, and musicologist, Cuney Hare believed her work contributed to the "racial uplift" of her people.